 3.1 Locally, formal BIDs include Wolverhampton, Coventry, Learnington Spa, Derby (2), Stratford-upon-Avon, Nottingham and Solihull.
-New BIDs have also recently been created in Halesowen, Stoke-on-Trent, Leicester and Wednesbury.
+New BIDs have recently been created in Halesowen, Leicester and Wednesbury and presently new BIDs are being developed in Kidderminster and Sheldon.

-4. Business Improvement Districts in the United Kingdom
+4 Business Improvement Districts in the United Kingdom

-- 4.1 There are now over 330 BIDs operating in towns and cities across the UK and Republic of Ireland. - 4.2 BIDs across the UK make an invaluable contribution to Cities, Towns and Local Centres, they contribute sustainable business engagement, strong leadership at a local level, a powerful lobby for local investment and a significant point of contact for community engagement. - 4.3 Major cities which have developed a BID include Liverpool, Manchester, Leeds, Edinburgh and over Fifty in London.
+- 4.1 There are now over 300 BIDs operating in towns and cities across the UK and Republic of Ireland. - 4.2 BIDs across the UK make an invaluable contribution to Cities, Towns and Local Centres, they contribute sustainable business engagement, strong leadership at a local level, a powerful lobby for local investment and a significant point of contact for community engagement.

-4.4 Nationally BIDs raise in excess of £75 million in direct levy investment, This investment is further enhanced with additional income, inward investment and in-kind contributions to provide over £110 million per annum
+- 4.3 Major cities which have developed a BID include Liverpool, Leeds, Manchester, Edinburgh and over Fifty in London. - 4.4 Nationally BIDs raise in excess of £75 million in direct levy investment, This investment is further enhanced with additional income, inward investment and inkind contributions to provide over £110 million per annum